 Much of the cultural activity of the Renaissance was centered in Florence, a city-state in Tuscany on the Italian peninsula that experienced tremendous urban and economic growth in the late medieval and Early Renaissance periods.

 The painters Cimabue (1240-1302) and Giotto (1266-1377) are excellent examples of the stylistic shift that happened in much of European painting from the medieval period to the Renaissance.

-Both of these paintings are altarpieces, significant objects not only for the artistry of the painting, but also for their importance to the liturgy (ceremony inside the church) and larger cultural processions.
+Both of these paintings are altarpieces, large artworks that serve as a focal point within the liturgy (ceremony inside the church) and other public processions.
 One of the most famous documentations of a procession of an altarpiece is on Duccio’s Maesta in Siena, another Tuscan city-state that was an artistic rival of Florence.

 It is said that Giotto, while working in his boyhood under Cimabue, once painted a fly on the nose of a figure that Cimabue himself had made, so true to nature that his master, returning to continue the work, set himself more than once to drive it away with his hand, thinking that it was real, before he perceived his mistake.

 Think of what Vasari (writing during the 1500s) is valuing in Giotto’s art.
 How do you see this physically in the details of the painting when comparing it to Cimabue?
 How does this set up a particular attitude towards the styles of the Middle Ages?

 Giotto earned further accolades and won major commissions during his career.
 One of the most important was the Arena (Scrovegni) Chapel, painted using the fresco technique, which mixes pigment with plaster that adheres directly to the wall.

 What details in this series of frescoes remind you of the realism lauded by Vasari?

 Small Scale Art